thosoo/llama-copilot-proxy/README.md

 - **Proxy Exposure:** Run the proxy on localhost or a secure internal network.
 Avoid exposing it to the public internet unless protected by authentication and HTTPS.
 - **Upstream Server:** Ensure the upstream llama-server is also protected and not exposed to unauthorized access.
 - **Logging:** If verbose logging is enabled, be aware that request/response bodies may contain sensitive information.
 Use with caution in production.
 - **Dependencies:** Keep dependencies up to date to avoid known vulnerabilities.
-Run `npm audit` regularly.
+Run `pip audit` regularly.
 - **CORS:** The proxy sets permissive CORS headers for development.
 For production, restrict origins as needed.

 ## Performance Tips